spree/spree/guides/content/developer/deployment/ninefold.md

 This guide, like the others, assumes your app is in a 'ready-to-deploy' state and that your code is available in a hosted Git repository.
 Ninefold requires access to this repository in order to deploy your application.

+***
+Ninefold deployments require you to use Postgresql.
+This means you need to have the pg gem specified in the production group in your gemfile.

+Alternatively, you can choose not to have Ninefold provision your database for you and you can setup a stand-alone server to host your MySQL or nosql database.
+If you choose this option, Ninefold's database functionality (backups, replication, promotion, etc.) will not be available.
+***

 ## Initial setup

 ### Create a Ninefold account